-Perusing the reports, we notice that taxpayers, even multinational enterprises (MNEs) and high net worth individuals (HNWIs), are often caught in the crossfire created by the competition between states for capital and investment, and suffer from a changing and uncertain compliance landscape.
+Perusing the chapters in this Guide, it is noticeable that taxpayers, even multinational enterprises (MNEs) and high net worth individuals (HNWIs), are often caught in the crossfire created by the competition between states for capital and investment, and suffer from a changing and uncertain compliance landscape.
 It is therefore extremely valuable to know how to anticipate, prepare for and manage possible audits or to verify whether it is possible to eliminate or mitigate tax risks, either before or during a specific controversy.